Two Eclipses Across Texas

 Be sure to check in advance with these and any other event locations for information on entry requirements, parking/transportation, and more.
 Eclipse viewings are likely to draw a crowd!

-Training Sessions: How to Host an Eclipse Viewing Event
+Training Sessions: How to Host a Viewing Event

 McDonald Observatory is providing online training (via Zoom) for K-12 educators, community volunteers, and others who are planning to host their own viewing events.
 Workshops cover the science of eclipses, how to experience them safely, and tips for hosting an event.